gdsestimating/winbidpro15-docs/docs/style-guide.md

 ---
-id: doc1
+id: style-guide
 title: Style Guide
 sidebar_label: Style Guide
 slug: /
 ---

+Are our docs missing something and you want to help?
-You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).
+You can write documentation content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).

 ## Markdown Syntax